antosart/policy-container-explained/README.md

 policy container in the blob URL entry so that we can store the policy container in the blob store.
 Then, we have the following rules:

-*   If a document creates a blob, it stores a clone of its policy container as part of the blob URL entry in the blob store.
+*   If a document creates a blob URL, it stores a clone of its policy container as part of the blob URL entry in the blob store.
 *   When navigating to a blob, we load the blob's policy container from the blob URL entry and we apply a clone of it to the resulting document.